SAP/fundamental/docs/pages/layout/content-layout.md

 ## Section Layout
 {: .docs-header-h2}

 `fd-section` are used to divide a page into different section.
-For example, a form and table or list view on the same page can be split into difference page `sections`.
+For example, a form and table or list view on the same page can be split into different page `sections`.

 * `.fd-section`: This is the wrapper container for the section.
   * `.fd-section__header`: This is a wrapper div that hold the section title and action buttons.